-The following are welcome to post on Idealist: nonprofits, government agencies, recruitment firms, consultants / vendors to nonprofits, social enterprises, and for-profit companies that list positions under our Corporate Shared Values Guidelines.
+The following are welcome to post on Idealist: nonprofits, government agencies, community groups, recruitment firms, consultants / vendors to nonprofits, social enterprises, and for-profit businesses with social-impact positions.

 Also known as non governmental organizations (NGOs), nonprofit organizations exist for public benefit and their revenue is used to further their mission, rather than distributing it as profits or dividends.
 To be included in Idealist's nonprofit database, nonprofits must be fully operational.

 Organizations based in the US must be legally registered as nonprofits or have some other kind of documentation (such as a website or brochure) that clearly states their mission and describes their nonprofit activities.

 Organizations based outside the US must be able to provide documentation that proves their nonprofit status in their country.